djsutherland/pummeler/README.md

 ### Analysis

-**TODO**:

- - Make a notebook replicating the analysis from the paper, with helpers in the package
+For a basic replication of the model from the paper, see [`notebooks/analyze.ipynb`](notebooks/analyze.ipynb).